 Cultural anarchist ideas are shared by almost all schools of anarchist thought and consciousness-raising is considered an essential part of any anarchist movement.
 For anarchists, its important to "build the new world in the shell of the old" in all aspects of our lives and creating an anarchist culture is part of that activity.
-Few anarchists, however, consider consciousness-raising as enough in itself and so combine cultural anarchist activities with organising, using direct action and building libertarian alternatives in capitalist society.
-The anarchist movement is one that combines practical religious etc) are not mutually exclusive and you do not have to support one and hate the others.
-This tolerance is reflected in the expression "anarchism without adjectives."
+Few anarchists, however, consider consciousnessraising as enough in itself and so combine cultural anarchist activities with organising, using direct action and building libertarian alternatives in capitalist society.
+The anarchist movement is one that combines practical self-activity with cultural work, with both activities feeding into and supporting the other.